aapoorv-tf/aapoorv-tf/README.md

-I'm a pre-final year undergraduate student majoring in Electronics and Communication with an interest in AI and Quantum Computing.
+I'm a pre-final year undergraduate student majoring in Electronics and Communication with an interest in AI, Quantum Computing and Stoic Philosophy.
 <br>
 <br>
 <br>